onlinehub0808/-smart-contract-best-practices/docs/general_philosophy.md

 A smart contract system from a software engineering perspective wishes to maximize reuse where reasonable.
 There are many ways to reuse contract code in Solidity.
 Using proven previously-deployed contracts *which you own* is generally the safest manner to achieve code reuse.

 Duplication is frequently relied upon in cases where self-owned previously-deployed contracts are not available.
-Efforts such as [Live Libs](https://github.com/ConsenSys/live-libs) and [Zeppelin Solidity](https://github.com/OpenZeppelin/zeppelin-solidity) seek to provide patterns such that secure code can be re-used without duplication.
+Efforts such as [Zeppelin Solidity](https://github.com/OpenZeppelin/zeppelin-solidity) seek to provide patterns such that secure code can be re-used without duplication.
 Any contract security analyses must include any re-used code that has not previously established a level of trust commensurate with the funds at risk in the target smart contract system.